| Text | Requirements | Schedule | Disabilities | Contacts | Readings |

 Jackson, John H., The World Trading System: Law and Policy of International Economic Relations, Second Edition, MIT Press, 1997, isbn #0-262-60027-7.

-News: Because of the speed with which issues evolve, readings selected in advance can never cover all of the latest developments.
-You are therefore especially encouraged to follow current issues of international trade policy by reading daily periodicals such as the Wall Street Journal, New York Times, or Financial Times or weekly publications such as Business Week, or The Economist.
+Because of the speed with which issues evolve, readings selected in advance can never cover all of the latest developments.
+We will therefore spend some time each week discussing recent news related to trade and trade policy.
+You should follow current issues of international trade policy by reading daily periodicals such as the Wall Street Journal, New York Times, or Financial Times or weekly publications such as Business Week, or The Economist.
 Student subscriptions to these publications are available at reduced prices.
+I also post links to relevant news items on my personal website.
+We will devote some time each week to discussing the news.

 REQUIREMENTS

 Requirements for the course consist of a series of problem sets that will not be graded, three short papers that will be handed in during the term and graded, and two exams.
-The papers should be written in groups of two or three students.
-You may form your own groups, and you will be assigned to groups if you do not form your own.
-The weights on each of these requirements in determining your grade will be as follows:
+The weights on each of these requirements, as well as class participation, in determining your grade will be as follows:

 | Papers | 30%